secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/demo/sim-demos.md

 - Open the demo executable
 - If you have macOS Catalina - follow the steps in the next section, then come back here and continue
 - Click Present Demo
-- If you need help with the sim demo, contact TMM either by Slack channel #dev-evangelism-and-technical-marketing or by opening a [Product and Solution Marketing Request issue](https://gitlab.com/gitlab-com/marketing/product-marketing/issues/new?issuable_template=A-SM-Support-Request).
+- If you need help with the sim demo, contact TMM either by Slack channel #dev-advocacy-team or by opening a [Product and Solution Marketing Request issue](https://gitlab.com/gitlab-com/marketing/product-marketing/issues/new?issuable_template=A-SM-Support-Request).

 #### MacOS Catalina